 At whatever height smoke and flue gases are discharged, gravity will eventually bring the larger particles of grit, dust and soot to the ground.
-The higher the point of discharge and the greater the total heat content of the discharges gases, the more widespread and diluted will be the fine particles and gases by the time they reach ground level.
+The higher the point of discharge and the greater the total heat content of the discharges gases, the more widespread and diluted the fine particles and gases will be by the time they reach ground level.

 Through the provisions of the Clean Air Act 1993 local authorities can take into account a number of relevant factors in determining the most appropriate height of a chimney.
-These include the need to avoid downdraught or downwash created by the chimney itself, or by buildings or topographical features; to avoid the ground level concentration of combustion products becoming prejudicial to health or a nuisance.
+These include the need to avoid downdraught or down wash created by the chimney itself, or by buildings or topographical features; to avoid the ground level concentration of combustion products becoming prejudicial to health or a nuisance.

 Under section 14 of the Act, unless the height of the chimney has been approved by the local authority and any conditions attached to approval adhered to, it is an offence to cause or knowingly permit a furnace to be used to:

 More information on smoke control legislation can be found on Smoke Control Order Enforcement.